 We are addressing each of these issues with our approach to developing therapeutics targeting the inner ear.
 Using intratympanic injection to deliver our product candidates to the inner ear reduces systemic exposure.
 We target specific types of tinnitus and hearing loss that are addressable with drug-based therapies.
-We have worked with regulatory agencies to develop an acceptable clinical trial paradigm assessing subjective endpoints culminating, for example, in our SPA for AM-101.
+We have worked with regulatory agencies to develop an acceptable clinical trial paradigm assessing subjective endpoints culminating, for example, in our SPA for the TACTT2 trial.

-Our Localized Delivery Solution for the Inner Ear
+Our Localized Delivery Solution for the Inner Ear for the Treatment of Tinnitus and Hearing Loss